dotnet/docs-aspire/docs/azure/integrations-overview.md

 The preceding code:

 - Creates a new `builder` instance.
-- Adds a Key Vault resource named `kv` in "publish" mode.
+- Adds a Azure Storage resource named `storage` in "publish" mode.
-- Adds a connection string to an existing Azure Key Vault named `kv` in "run" mode.
+- Adds a connection string to an existing Azure Storage named `storage` in "run" mode.
 - Adds a project named `api` to the builder.
-- The `api` project references the `kv` resource regardless of the mode.
+- The `api` project references the `storage` resource regardless of the mode.

 The consuming API project uses the connection string information with no knowledge of how the app host configured it.
-In "publish" mode, the code adds a new Key Vault resource—which would be reflected in the [deployment manifest](../deployment/manifest-format.md) accordingly.
+In "publish" mode, the code adds a new Azure Storage resource—which would be reflected in the [deployment manifest](../deployment/manifest-format.md) accordingly.
 When in "run" mode, the connection string corresponds to a configuration value visible to the app host.
+It's assumed that any and all role assignments for the target resource have been configured.
 This means, you'd likely configure an environment variable or a user secret to store the connection string.
-The configuration is resolved from the `ConnectionStrings__kv` (or `ConnectionStrings:kv`) configuration key.

-For more information, see [Reference existing resources](../fundamentals/app-host-overview.md#reference-existing-resources).
+The configuration is resolved from the `ConnectionStrings__storage` (or `ConnectionStrings:storage`) configuration key.
+These configuration values can be viewed when the app runs.
+For more information, see [Resource details](../fundamentals/dashboard/explore.md#resource-details).

 ## Add Azure resources